 Reason #5: To work and save some money or pay off debt

-Use your gap year to work and save some money and help pay for some expenses during medical school so you don’t have to take out as many loans as you would normally.
+Use your gap year to work and save up some money for expenses during medical school, so you don’t have to take out as many loans as you would normally.
 Or start paying down the debt that you have.
 Start medical school with as little debt as possible.Start medical school with as little debt as possible.Click To Tweet

 The Glide Year for Postbac Programs

-When you can skip a glide year: There are postbac programs that have linkages to medical schools that allow you to apply to medical school earlier on in the program so you go straight into medical school right after graduating from the program.
+When you can skip a glide year: There are postbac programs that have linkages to medical schools that allow you to apply to medical school earlier on in the program, and then you go straight into medical school right after graduating from the program.

 - It’s a year of your life.

 Yes, you may be delaying your career by a year, but in the grand scheme of things, a year is nothing.
 So don’t worry about that.

 - Forgetting how to be a student